Kurir: Editorial stance

-Criticism & Controverses
+Criticism and Controversies

 According to the investigative journalist organisation KRIK, Kurir published over 104 biased and unfounded articles in its newspaper in 2024.

-Criticism from the Ministry of Culture and Information - 2020

-The Ministry announced a lawsuit against Kurir over false information published by the tabloid, claiming that Kurir spreads "tendentious fabrications" and violates ethical standards.
+In 2020, Serbia's Information Ministry announced its intention to sue Kurir over false information published by the tabloid, claiming that Kurir spreads "tendentious fabrications" and violates ethical standards.

-SLAPP lawsuits against KRIK, 2021-2025
+Lawsuits against KRIK, media abuse, and political bias (2021–present)

 Kurir sued KRIK (and other media/NGOs) over an analysis claiming that it had published a large number of unverified, manipulative, or false headlines.
 The court ruled in favor of KRIK and dismissed the lawsuit, stating that the analysis was part of journalism, not "unreliable competition."

-Abuse of media freedom and violent rhetoric - 2025

-The independent journalists’ association IJAS accused Kurir of inciting violence and spreading hatred through articles that, according to them, were closer to "political pamphlets" than standard journalism.
-IJAS called on the relevant authorities (Ministry of Information) to initiate proceedings against Kurir for violating the Law on Public Information.

-Political bias and attacks on independent media - 2023

-A report by the Slavko Ćuruvija Foundation states that Kurir frequently attacks critical media and journalists, using rhetoric that dehumanizes them and labels them as "traitors" or "mercenaries".
+A 2023 report by the Slavko Ćuruvija Foundation states that Kurir frequently attacks critical media and journalists, using rhetoric that dehumanizes them and labels them as "traitors" or "mercenaries".
 According to the analysis, these attacks are part of a broader strategy to influence public opinion and undermine media freedom.